Succession to the Liechtensteiner throne: Succession rules

-In 1606, the first prince of Liechtenstein, Karl I, and his younger brothers, Maximilian and Gundakar, signed Family Covenant, agreeing that the headship of the family should pass according to agnatic primogeniture to the heir of the most senior line.
+In 1606, the first prince of Liechtenstein, Karl I, and his younger brothers, Maximilian and Gundakar, signed a Family Covenant, agreeing that the headship of the family should pass according to agnatic primogeniture to the heir of the most senior line.
 The family continued to be governed by various statutes until 1993, when it was decided that some of the provisions were outdated and that they should be amended.
 The statute was repealed on 26 October, and the new house law was published on 6 December.
 According to the house law, the right to succeed to the throne of Liechtenstein is reserved for male patrilineal descendants of Prince Johann I Joseph born to married parents, excluding issue born of marriage to which the sovereign did not consent.
 Should there be no more eligible male patrilineal descendants left, the sovereign has the right to adopt an heir presumptive.
 It is explicitly stated that if a member of the princely family adopts a prince who is in the line of succession, the adoptee's place in the line will not be altered.
 There is no scenario under which a woman could succeed to the throne of Liechtenstein.
 The house law also provides for a possibility of renunciation of succession rights.